-The protestors, from People For The Ethical Treatment of Animals (PETA) have been holding a protest near the base for over a week against the use of the terms “Leatherneck” and “Wooly-Pully.”
+The protestors, from People For The Ethical Treatment of Animals (PETA) have been holding a protest near the base for more than a week against the use of the terms “Leatherneck” and “Wooly-Pully.”

-PETA spokesman have deemed the terms offensive and say they “promote animal abuse.”
+A PETA spokesperson said the terms are offensive and “promote animal abuse.”

 “These words that the Marines use are absolutely horrible,” said Jean Richards, a PETA activist.
 “We will not stand by and let these people continue to promote the killing of animals.”